kakwa/ldapcherry/docs/backends.rst

     bk1.param = 'value'

 .. warning::
-    For the rest of the backends documentation, this prefix is infered.
+    For the rest of the backends documentation, this prefix is inferred.

 Common backend parameters
 -------------------------